What’s important to me?

 Hi Halita, our family all love board games, they are an integral part on any holiday, and now we have grandchildren who we are encouraging to also catch the bug!
 Re the books – if you do get a chance to read on, please do let me know how you got on – feedback from readers is great.

 Hello, I’m wondering about your book Katharina and whether it is written from a Catholic perspective.
-I see that you mention that you are a Christian…you are a born-again believer? š
+I see that you mention that you are a Christian…you are a born-again believer? 🙂

-Straightforward answer, Diane – yes.
-Though i spelt out what faith means to me above because I didn’t want to use jargon that a0 some folk might not be familiar with and b) might mean different things to different people.
+Straightforward answer, Diane – yes, I am a born again believer.
+Though i spelt out what faith means to me above because I didn’t want to use jargon that a) some folk might not be familiar with and b) might mean different things to different people.